Free Initial Assessment

 • Take extra safety precautions if children or vulnerable adults use the premises.

-• Not conduct unsafe activities on the premises, which could cause injury to another person.
+• Avoid engaging in unsafe activities on the premises that could result in injury to others.

 When safety precautions are inadequate, you may be able to claim compensation for a slip, trip or fall.